flrd/standardlastprofile/README.md

 ### Generate a standard load profile

-Generate a standard load profile for a user-defined period of time using the `slp_generate()` function:
+To create a standard load profile for a specified time period, utilize the `slp_generate()` function:

 ``` r